Lenkelheit/Platform_Of_Corporate_Information_Systems/README.md

 * Padding
   - every block of code should has padding depending on outer block
   - padding should be done with tabulation
-  - use empty lines to divide logic
+  - do use empty lines to divide logic
   - constanst and enums should be align on their types, names, operators etc
   ```diff
   public const int DBVERSION        = 4;